Every Cell has a Story to Tell.

 Let’s Discover Yours

-MaxWell Biosystems’ HD-MEA platforms bring powerful capabilities to in vitro disease modeling by enabling detailed, label-free recordings of pathological activity across single cells and networks.
-With unmatched signal fidelity and resolution, researchers can detect subtle dysfunctions, quantify altered phenotypes, and track disease progression or rescue effects over time.
+MaxWell Biosystems’ HD-MEA platforms bring powerful capabilities to in vitro disease modeling by enabling detailed, label-free recordings of pathological activity across single neurons and entire networks.
+With unmatched signal fidelity and resolution, researchers can detect subtle dysfunctions, quantify altered phenotypes, and monitor disease progression or therapeutic rescue effects over time.
 This enables researchers to link cellular dysfunction to disease mechanisms and establish in vitro assays for testing therapeutic strategies in a human-relevant context.

 Reliable disease signatures through high reproducibility